RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 </div>
 <br/>

-In fact, depending on how many wavelengths the attention coefficient $\alpha$ is offset (and I suspect each different value of `a` has a different offset), we get a whole family of curves!
+In fact, depending on how many wavelengths the attention coefficient $\alpha$ is offset (looking at the attention maps above, this offset is itself periodic), we get a **whole family of curves**!

 <div style="display: flex; justify-content: center;">
     <video width="500px" autoplay loop muted playsinline>